LIVE

 Cons

-The LifePod XT is the big brother of the LifePod 2.0, and sometimes bigger really is better.
+Consider the LifePod XT as the big brother of the LifePod 2.0, and sometimes bigger really is better.
 It fits two pistols, or one pistol with a holster, spare mag, and a small flashlight.
 If you’re the kind of person who keeps a complete setup in the car rather than just a loose gun, this is your safe.

 Same weather resistance, same temperature tolerance, same TSA compliance as the smaller version.
 Just more room.
 I used one for road trips where I wanted to bring a carry gun and a backup.
 Both fit comfortably with mags and a speed loader.